 William is an Associate of the Chartered Institute of Management Accountants.
 He joined PCI–PAL PLC on 1st April 2017 as Chief Financial Officer and Company Secretary.
 Previously, William has been the CFO and Company Secretary of four AIM / Main Market listed companies: Card Clear PLC, Retail Decisions PLC, Revenue Assurance Services PLC and Managed Support Services PLC.

-Geoff Forsyth – Chief Technology Officer
+Geoff Forsyth – Chief Information Security Officer

 Appointed to the Board: 27th October 1999